argil-data/argil-wp-theme/README.md

-# argil-wordpress-theme
+# Argil WordPress Theme

-Argil is a basic and optimized wordpress theme.
+Argil is a basic free WordPress theme.